-As of June 30, 2018, fund balance is classified as restricted for capital outlay projects in relation to the bond language of the 2013 Measure G, for which the Fund was established.
+As of June 30, 2015, fund balance of the Fund is classified as restricted for capital outlay projects in relation to the bond language of the 2013 Measure G; for which the Fund was established.

 Restricted fund balance is the amounts that can be spent only for specific purposes because of constitutional provisions or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments.